Game 7: Shai Gilgeous-Alexander scores 29 points and Thunder beat Pacers 103-91 for NBA title

 And now, the Thunder get their turn.
 The youngest team to win a title in nearly a half-century has reached the NBA mountaintop.

-The Thunder are the ninth franchise to win a title in NBA Commissioner Adam Silver's 12 seasons leading the league.
+The Thunder are the ninth franchise to win a title in NBA Commissioner Adam Silver's 12 seasons.
 His predecessor, David Stern, saw eight franchises win titles in his 30 seasons as commissioner.

+“It really hurts on the one hand,” Pacers coach Rick Carlisle said.
+“On the other hand, this team has given all of Pacer Nation something to be very proud of.”

 AP NBA: https://apnews.com/hub/NBA